gtgtcode/gtgtcode/README.md

 I'm a full stack web developer.
 Welcome to my GitHub profile!
 Here, you'll find some of my personal and professional projects that I've worked on.

 ## 🔭 Currently Working On
-I'm currently working on open source projects, I want to help out the community while I'm in-between my own projects.
+I'm currently working on a brand new website for a coffee company.

 ## 🌱 Learning
 I'm always learning new things!
-Currently, I'm learning about more backend technologies.
-I'm also interested in experimenting more with different APIs.
+Currently, I'm practicing my MongoDB skills and learning about ecommerce APIs like the PayPal and Stripe APIs.

 ## 💬 Ask Me About
 * JavaScript